By Scott Ross

 Screenplay: The Foundations of Screenwriting, Field’s hideously deified “bible” of the craft, made its appearance in 1979.
 Within five years, the adult movie was dead.

-I am not laying the demise of a form that sustained Hollywood, and its audience, for 60 years (despite the overwhelming impulse of the businessmen to check it that kept us, until the late 1960s and early ’70s, from enjoying the sort of cinematic honesty that is taken for granted in countries other than our own) solely at Fields’ feet.
+I am not laying the demise of a form that sustained Hollywood, and its audience, for 60 years (despite the overwhelming impulse of the businessmen to check it that kept us, until the late 1960s and early ’70s, from enjoying the sort of cinematic honesty that is taken for granted in countries other than our own, and which still protects tender American sensibilities from such horrors as having to acknowledge that children have genitals) solely at Fields’ feet.
 The massive success of Star Wars, and Hollywood’s slavering desire to replicate it, are as responsible for the shift as anything this self-styled “guru” of mediocrity wrote, or published.

 The influence of Fields, and his absurdly dogmatic book, on two generations of screenwriters has been drear.
 Many defend Screenplay via the spurious notion that while, yes, Fields had a formula, it is those without talent who abuse that formula, and who are to blame for the bad rap some of Field’s readers (such as myself) have given him.
-But the movie industry took Field, and his specious formulas, to heart all too readily, to the point where nothing that deviates from them has stood much chance of being produced by a Hollywood studio in the last 30 years.
+But the movie industry took Field, and his specious formulas, to heart all too readily, to the point where nothing that deviates from them has stood much chance of being produced by a Hollywood studio in 30 years.
 Some very gifted screenwriters have come to grief employing these peremptory notions, right along with the hacks.
 In the Fields version of the movies, dangerously individualistic ideas are to be scorned, the arresting narrative flourish that eschews the rigidly commonplace is to be avoided, and endings that do not resound with happiness are the worst of all committable sins.
+(And where does his precious Chinatown fall on that scale?)

 In the Fieldsian universe, there must never be a Greed, or a Magnificent Ambersons (let alone a Citizen Kane.)
 Or a Klute, a Nashville, a Cabaret, a Godfather, a GoodFellas.
 Brigid O’Shaughnassy must get off at the end, and fall into Sam Spade’s arms.
 McCabe must rise from that snowbank and rescue Mrs. Miller from her opium dream.
 The Blind Girl simply has to fall in love with the Tramp.
-Scottie will pull Madeline back from the edge of the tower, Norma Desmond will refrain from shooting Joe Gillis, the Wild Bunch will ride off into the sunset together, and Evelyn Mulwray will escape her father and drive away, laughing, with J.J.
+Scottie will pull Madeline back from the edge of the tower, Norma Desmond will refrain from shooting Joe Gillis in time to show him the error of his ways and send him back to Betty Schaefer’s arms, the Wild Bunch will ride off together into the sunset with Robert Ryan, and Evelyn Mulwray will escape her father and drive away, laughing, with J.J.
 Gittes.
 Endings must be tidy — and, above all, happy.
 Ambiguities must be expunged.
 Nihilism and despair must be conquered by the magic wand of positive thinking.
 Pre-adolescent dreaming must prevail.
 Dialogue may occasionally be piquant, but shall not be permitted to go over anyone’s head.
 No shading allowed.

 Precisely what has, over the past two or three decades, gradually driven from the theatres of America we who once lived to go to the movies.